modevar/modevar.github.io/_pages/program.md

 - "/agenda/"
 ---

-The MODEVAR workshop is planned as full day event at **February 1st, 2025** in A Coruña, Spain.
+The MODEVAR workshop is planned as full day event at **September 1st or 2nd, 2025** in A Coruña, Spain.
 The main objective of the afternoon discussions is to **outline research directions to further develop UVL and variability modeling in general**.
 The details of the program will be announced after the final paper submission deadline.
 Stay tuned!